-5.2 Disclosure and Barring Service Checks
+5.2 Disclosure and Barring Service checks

-All staff and volunteers working for the Youth Adventure Trust must be vetted through a Disclosure and Barring Service check.
+All staff and volunteers working for the Youth Adventure Trust will be vetted through a Disclosure and Barring Service check where appropriate to their role.
 The level of this check will be dependent on the nature of their role and involvement in regulated activity.
 The full legal definition of regulated activity is set out in Schedule 4 of the Safeguarding Vulnerable Groups Act 2006 as amended by the Protection of Freedoms Act 2012.
 Whether a position amounts to regulated activity will be considered by the charity in order to decide which checks are appropriate.
 See the Youth Adventure Trust Safer Recruitment Policy for full details.